Hochschild cohomology of generalised Grassmannians: Preliminaries

-Because in this paper we will mostly care about maximal parabolic subgroups we will specify a partial flag variety by describing the (sum of) simple roots which are \emph{not} included in the parabolic subgroup, e.g.~$(\mathrm{A}_n,\alpha_1)$ corresponds to~$\mathbb{P}^{n+1}$.
-For a maximal parabolic subgroup there is a single simple root, and we can more generally visually describe it via crossing out these simple roots in the Dynkin diagram.
+We will specify a partial flag variety by describing the (sum of) simple roots which are \emph{not} included in the parabolic subgroup, e.g.~$(\mathrm{A}_n,\alpha_1)$ corresponds to~$\mathbb{P}^{n+1}$.
+For a maximal parabolic subgroup there thus is a single simple root.
+In general we can describe~$P$ by crossing out these simple roots in the Dynkin diagram.
 Hence~$(\mathrm{A}_n,\alpha_1)$ is described by

-In this paper we mostly focus on the case where~$P$ is a \emph{maximal} parabolic subgroup (except for the adjoint partial flag variety in type~A).
-In this case we will say that the partial flag variety~$G/P$ for~$P$ a maximal parabolic subgroup is a \emph{generalised Grassmannian}.
+When~$P$ is a \emph{maximal} parabolic subgroup we will say that the partial flag variety~$G/P$ is a \emph{generalised Grassmannian}.

-The two following remarks explain why we can \emph{and will} ignore certain descriptions of generalised Grassmannians. \begin{remark} Exceptional isomorphisms of Lie algebras in low rank and symmetries of the Dynkin diagrams account for the following isomorphisms of generalised Grassmannians: \begin{itemize} \item $(\mathrm{A}_n,\alpha_i)=(\mathrm{A}_n,\alpha_{n+1-i})$, as~$\Gr(i,n)\cong\Gr(n-i,n)$; \item $(\mathrm{A}_3,\alpha_2)=(\mathrm{D}_3,\alpha_1)$, which are isomorphic to~$Q^4$; \item $(\mathrm{D}_n,\alpha_{n-1})=(\mathrm{D}_n,\alpha_n)$, the \emph{$n(n-1)/2$\dash dimensional spinor variety}, which is one of the connected components of the space of maximal isotropic subspaces for a nondegenerate symmetric bilinear form in a~$2n$\dash dimensional vector space; \item $(\mathrm{D}_4,\alpha_1)=(\mathrm{D}_4,\alpha_3)=(\mathrm{D}_4,\alpha_4)$, which are isomorphic to~$Q^6$; \item $(\mathrm{E}_6,\alpha_1)=(\mathrm{E}_6,\alpha_6)$, the \emph{Cayley plane}; \item $(\mathrm{E}_6,\alpha_3)=(\mathrm{E}_6,\alpha_5)$. \end{itemize} \end{remark}
+The two following remarks explain why we can \emph{and will} ignore certain descriptions of generalised Grassmannians. \begin{remark} Exceptional isomorphisms of Lie algebras in low rank and symmetries of the Dynkin diagrams account for the following isomorphisms of generalised Grassmannians: \begin{itemize} \item $(\mathrm{A}_n,\alpha_i)=(\mathrm{A}_n,\alpha_{n+1-i})$, as~$\Gr(i,n+1)\cong\Gr(n-i,n+1)$; \item $(\mathrm{A}_3,\alpha_2)=(\mathrm{D}_3,\alpha_1)$, which are isomorphic to~$Q^4$; \item $(\mathrm{D}_n,\alpha_{n-1})=(\mathrm{D}_n,\alpha_n)$, the \emph{$n(n-1)/2$\dash dimensional spinor variety}, which is one of the connected components of the space of maximal isotropic subspaces for a nondegenerate symmetric bilinear form in a~$2n$\dash dimensional vector space; \item $(\mathrm{D}_4,\alpha_1)=(\mathrm{D}_4,\alpha_3)=(\mathrm{D}_4,\alpha_4)$, which are isomorphic to~$Q^6$; \item $(\mathrm{E}_6,\alpha_1)=(\mathrm{E}_6,\alpha_6)$, the \emph{Cayley plane}; \item $(\mathrm{E}_6,\alpha_3)=(\mathrm{E}_6,\alpha_5)$. \end{itemize} \end{remark}

-\begin{remark} On the other hand one also has the following exotic isomorphisms which are not related to an exceptional isomorphism of the associated simple Lie algebras or an obvious symmetry of the Dynkin diagram: \begin{enumerate} \item $(\mathrm{B}_{n-1},\alpha_{n-1})=(\mathrm{D}_n,\alpha_n)$, giving an alternative description of the spinor varieties; \item $(\mathrm{C}_n,\alpha_1)=(\mathrm{A}_{2n},\alpha_1)$, isomorphic to~$\mathbb{P}^{2n-1}$; \item $(\mathrm{G}_2,\alpha_1)=(\mathrm{B}_3,\alpha_1)$, isomorphic to~$Q^5$. \end{enumerate} \end{remark}
+\begin{remark} On the other hand one also has the following exotic isomorphisms which are not related to an exceptional isomorphism of the associated simple Lie algebras or an obvious symmetry of the Dynkin diagram: \begin{enumerate} \item $(\mathrm{B}_{n-1},\alpha_{n-1})=(\mathrm{D}_n,\alpha_n)$, giving an alternative description of the spinor varieties; \item $(\mathrm{C}_n,\alpha_1)=(\mathrm{A}_{2n-1},\alpha_1)$, isomorphic to~$\mathbb{P}^{2n-1}$; \item $(\mathrm{G}_2,\alpha_1)=(\mathrm{B}_3,\alpha_1)$, isomorphic to~$Q^5$. \end{enumerate} \end{remark}

 This second class of exotic isomorphisms explains the caveat in the following lemma \cite[\S2]{MR0435092}. \begin{lemma} Let~$G/P$ be a partial flag variety.
 Then

 unless~$P$ is a maximal parabolic subgroup and~$G/P$ is of type~$(\mathrm{B}_n,\alpha_n)$, $(\mathrm{C}_n,\alpha_1)$ or~$(\mathrm{G}_2,\alpha_1)$. \end{lemma} In the cases which are ruled out in the statement of the lemma, we notice that we obtain a Lie subalgebra of the Lie algebra associated to the automorphism group of~$G/P$.
 We will exclude these cases without further mention from our analysis.